RTEMS/rtems-docs/c-user/timer/directives.rst

 .. rubric:: NOTES:

-This directive may cause the calling task to be preempted due to an obtain and release of the object allocator mutex.

 The Timer Server task is created using the :ref:`InterfaceRtemsTaskCreate` directive and must be accounted for when configuring the system.

+.. rubric:: CONSTRAINTS:

+The following constraints apply to this directive:

+* The directive may obtain and release the object allocator mutex.
+This may cause the calling task to be preempted.

+* The directive may be called from within device driver initialization context.

+* The directive may be called from within task context.

+* The number of timers available to the application is configured through the :ref:`CONFIGURE_MAXIMUM_TIMERS` application configuration option.

+* Where the object class corresponding to the directive is configured to use unlimited objects, the directive may allocate memory from the RTEMS Workspace.

 ..
 Generated from spec:/rtems/timer/if/server-fire-after